Tetsis

-He has held more than 90 solo exhibitions and has numerous participations in group exhibitions in Greece and abroad.
-He participated in the Sao Paulo Biennale (1957) and the Alexandria Biennale (1959).
-His retrospective exhibition, 35 years of painting (Pieridis Art Gallery, 1992), was also presented at the Municipal Galleries of Mytilene, Patras, Kalamata, Chania and Rhodes.
-More retrospective exhibitions took place in the Athens National Art Gallery (1999), Florence, Cyprus and elsewhere.
-Four books with his writings and several of his articles have been published.
-He died in 2016.
+He has held more than 90 solo exhibitions and taken part in numerous group exhibitions in Greece and abroad.
+He participated in the São Paulo Biennial (1957) and the Alexandria Biennial (1959).
+His retrospective exhibition entitled 35 Years of Painting (1992, Pieridis Gallery) toured the municipal galleries of Mytilene, Patras, Kalamata, Rhodes, and Chania.
+Other retrospective exhibitions followed at the National Gallery (1999), Florence, Cyprus, and elsewhere.
+He has published four books with his texts and numerous articles in the press.

 Exhibitions